 Changing up the Salsa Ingredients

-If you don’t like something, don’t add it.
-If you like more of something, add some more or a different version.
+If you don't like an ingredient in our recipe, don't add it.
+If you like more of something, add some more of that ingredient.
+There is so much leeway for your own personal tastes in this recipe.
 For example, we use jalapeno in this recipe, but I have been known to dabble in Carolina Reaper peppers.
 If you like that or Habenero peppers or whatever hot pepper, use that.
 Just make sure you know what you are getting into with some of the hot ones.

 This restaurant-style Homemade Salsa Recipe is one for the books.
 It is easy to make and is super delicious.
 This salsa is a go-to in our house and now it can be the same in yours!